-For all technical queries, the students can contact the quality administrators or their relevant Programme managers.
-An inhouse IT support team monitor and are available to assist students and staff with any technical issues should they occur.
+For all technical queries, the learners can contact the Academic administrators or their relevant Programme Manager.
+An inhouse IT support team monitor and are available to assist learners and staff with any technical issues should they occur.

 7.9 Disability and Specific Learning Needs Support